bollu/alok-bollu/word2blank/README.md

 `stuck?`: the projects which can become ongoing save one crucial detail which can be figured out given manpower and time, both of which are very lacking at the moment.

-'published`: publications of the word representations group
+`published`: publications of the word representations group

 Files